BharathiMadhu6/ProblemSolving/README.md

    1.9 Merging 2 Binary Trees
    1.10 Preorder of a Binary Tree (Iterative solution) 1.11 If the Binary Trees is symmetric

+2. Heap
+   2.1 Kth smallest element
+   2.2 Implementation of max heap
+   2.3 To merge k sorted lists
+   2.4 Implementation of min heap
+   2.5 To sort characters by frequency of occurence 2.6 To retrieve the top k elements